 - Free tier, including the Viva Insight app (based on/much like MyAnalytics)

 - For manager insights and the organizational view, you need a Workplace Analytics licence, which in the future will be renamed as Viva Insight licence.
 Plans for Workplace Analytics list at $2 per seat/per month for Microsoft 365 Enterprise E5 subscriptions and list $6 per seat/per month if adding to any other licence level

-- Teams Viva Insights app is available now, full Viva Insights will be available later this year.
+- Teams Viva Insights app is available now, “full” Viva Insights will be available later 2021

 - In the coming months, additional personal wellbeing experiences, including a virtual commute, an integration with Headspace for meditation and mindfulness, and an integration with Microsoft Viva Learning, will be available in Viva Insights.